-The written procedure of the Management Board from August 2018 concerning the approval of a headquarters agreement between the Agency and the host Member State, has been completed successfully.
-No objections or negative votes were expressed by the members of the Management Board.
-The Seat Agreement between the French Government and the Agency has been presented as draft legislation to the French National Assembly on 7 July 2021.
-It is currently under its first review.
-The following table presents the envisaged privileges for the Agency's staff.
+The Management Board approved the proposed Headquarters (or Seat) Agreement between the Agency and the host Member State without objections or negative votes in August 2018.50 The Seat Agreement between the French Government and the Agency has been presented as draft legislation to the French National Assembly on 7 July 202151 and has been adopted and promulgated on 31 January 2022.
+The final text of the Seat Agreement can be found here.
+The following table presents the privileges granted to the Agency's staff.
+53